Dhara-Ghediya/IELTS_eLearning_frontend/README.md

 ## Teachnology

-**Client:** HTML,javascript,bootstrap,jquery,fontawsome etc.
+**Client:** HTML, javascript, bootstrap, jquery,  font awesome, etc.

 **Server:** Django, sqlite3

 ###  student Features
-- student can login,raggister and view profile
+- Students can login,register and view profile
-- withing test submit
+- writing test submit
 - lisning test submit
 - reading test submit
 - speaking test submit
-- studnet can view thare score in sorting order
+- students can view their scores in sorting order

 ###  Teacher Features
-- teacher can login,raggister and view profile
+- the teacher can login, register and view profile
-- teacher can post withing test questions
+- the teacher can post writing test questions
-- teacher can post lisning test questions
+- the teacher can post listening test questions
-- teacher can post reading test questions
+- a teacher can post reading test questions
-- teacher can post speaking test questions
+- a teacher can post speaking test questions
-- teacher can view and give mark to student who submited test
+- teacher can view and give marks to students who submit test
-- teacher can view edit and delete the posted questions
+- a teacher can view edit and delete the posted questions

 ## minimum requrement
 - ```Python 3.8```
 - We highly recommend and only officially support the latest release of each series
 ## Installation

-- we are runing backend server on port number 8000 so we can not run frontend server on same port. we have to use othre port for run server. we are useing port 5000 for runing frontend server
+- we are running the backend server on port number 8000 so we can not run the frontend server on the same port. we have to use other ports to run the server. we are useing port 5000 for runing frontend
-- you can use othre port
+- you can use other port
 ###
-- First clone git repositry
+- First clone git repository

 ```
     git clone https://github.com/Dhara-Ghediya/IELTS_eLearning_frontend.git